STUDY ABROAD FOR ANTHROPOLOGY MAJORS

-- Kenya: Turkana Basin Institute Origins Field School—This unique program will allow you to explore the edge of human experience, and learn the geology, paleobotany and contemporary environment, in a remote location.
+- Kenya: Turkana Basin Institute Origins Field School—This unique program will allow you to explore the edge of human experience, and learn the geology, paleobotany and contemporary environment, in a remote location with experts in their field.
 (Semester Only)

 - CET Prague Programs - The Prague Jewish Studies program gives students the opportunity to study the rich history, culture, and literature of Central and Eastern European Jewry through a multidisciplinary curriculum of intensive courses in Prague.
 The program's location of Prague is one of Europe's most beautiful and enchanting cities, and host to one of the oldest continuous Jewish communities in Europe and one of the richest collections of Judaica in the world.